rbiddybiddy/GetSunriseSunsetData/README.md

 3) Dump the data into Excel where my skill level is such that I stand a decent chance of producing graphs that make sense.

 So, do sunset and sunrise times follow a sine-like pattern?
 Spoiler alert: Yep.
 At least at my location in Oregon near the 45ºN parallel.
-Although the curve seems skewed a bit for what I'm sure are _reasons_.
+Although the curve seems skewed a bit, for what I'm sure are _reasons_.

 For writing Excel files, I used the NuGet package [ClosedXML](https://github.com/ClosedXML/ClosedXML), which is based on, a wrapper for, slightly more straightforward than, and kind of a joke about, the [Open XML](https://en.wikipedia.org/wiki/Office_Open_XML) spec that describes Excel files.

-Configuration (e.g. the longitude and latitude for your location, what date to start on and how many days of data to get) is done via private field initializations in the Program class.
+Configuration (the longitude and latitude for your location, what date to start on and how many days of data to get) is done via private field initializations in the Program class.
 Of course these should be in a config file or the like.
 Also I kind of deserialize the JSON the hard way.
 Look, this is a very simple and stupid app, all right?
 There are better, easier and/or more sophisticated ways to do several of the things.
 Feel free to submit